-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+After successful completion of this course, the students will be able to:

-- CO1.
-Apply the knowledge of Fourier and Laplace transform techniques to solve differential equations. - CO2.
-Analyze linear transformations and associated matrices to solve engineering problems by applying the knowledge of linear algebra.
+- CO1: Apply the knowledge of Fourier and Laplace transform techniques to solve differential equations. - CO2: Analyze linear transformations and associated matrices to solve engineeringproblems by applying the knowledge of linear algebra.